elpaso/qgis-connect-plugin/docs/source/sysadmins.rst

 If this file exists, plugin will read repository URL from it and use this URL as location of plugins repository.
 Otherwise standard Boundless Plugins Repository will be used.
 After reading repository URL file will be deleted.

-Creating new file after first launch of *Boundless Connect* will make no effect, it will ignore new file and continue to use already saved repository address.
+Creating new file after first launch of *Boundless Connect* will change current repository URL.

 The ``$HOME/.qgis2/repoUrl.txt`` file is an INI-like text file with single ``general`` section and only one key-value pair, for example